profetia/VirFormer/README.md

 ## Installation

-After installing dependencies, you can run the main.py in ./encoder to train the encoder.
-And you can run main.py, main_new.py, main_linear.py in ./classifier to train the classifiers.
+After installing dependencies, you can run the main.py in [encoder](encoder) to train the encoder.
+And you can run main.py, main_new.py, main_linear.py in [classifier](classifier) to train the classifiers.

-For testing, you can run auroc.ipynb in ./classifier to test different models.
+For testing, you can run auroc.ipynb in [classifier](classifier) to test different models.

 ## Dataset

-Before you run our code, you need to download the data from NCBI using the Accession ID in ./dataset.
+Before you run our code, you need to download the data from NCBI using the Accession ID in [dataset](dataset).
 And you are recommended to divide them into human, prokaryote, simulation_abundance and virus folders.
 You may need to change some paths in our code to match the path of your dataset.

 NCBI Accessions: https://epan.shanghaitech.edu.cn/l/wFKC6o